acep-uaf/the-arctic-program/content/_index.md

 # Cards Section with Parent Title
 [cards_section]
-title = "Capacity Building for Alaska and Beyond" body = "ARCTIC leverages and augments existing capacity and accelerates the energy transition in Alaska and the North, while also building key partnerships between Alaska and the Arctic and Pacific regions.
-Our vision for capacity building under the ARCTIC program centers on sustainable, cost-effective energy solutions implemented with the following principles: Research and technology development is community-led and addresses local, self-identified economic needs; Alaskans are leaders and key partners in U.S. research and innovation Alaskan communities and small businesses thrive through economic diversification and development."
+title = "Capacity Building for Alaska and Beyond" body = "ARCTIC drives energy innovation in Alaska and the North, forging global partnerships to support self-determination of local communities.
+Our approach: community-led research, economic growth, and cost-effective energy solutions that put Alaskan communities at the forefront of their energy transitions."

   [[cards_section.cards]]
   title = "Community-Centered Solutions"